Loretta Lynn’s Kitchen and Buffet

 Buffalo River Resort

-This is the newest Buffalo River recreation destination, featuring hiking, tubing, horseback riding and other fun right on the river.
-Primitive camping, RV hookups and cabins are available.
+This is the newest Buffalo River recreation destination, featuring hiking, tubing, kayaking, canoeing horseback riding and other fun right on the river.
+Camping, RV hookups and cabins are available.

 From pt.
 1, return to TN-13.
 Turn L, go 5.2 miles to pt.
 2.